sortbyfirstname/streamease/README.md

 :---:   | :---:         | :---:
 ![image](https://user-images.githubusercontent.com/26223591/172074276-fe43953f-ec1c-443e-bf96-74235e6a9f45.png) | ![image](https://user-images.githubusercontent.com/26223591/172074301-06313846-a1ab-4ce6-b165-6b1f25acefad.png) | ![image](https://user-images.githubusercontent.com/26223591/172074441-71ea2ccd-ba6d-4e5e-9a25-38cda3ec2de4.png)

-_This is a work-in-progress, I intend to make all elements of the website functional, as well as design and implement the Price & About pages._
+_This is a work-in-progress, I intend to make all elements of the website functional, as well as design and implement the Pricing & About pages._

 ---